-The linearized operators in previous researches \cite{angenent2019unique-B,angenent2019unique,choi2019ancient,choi2019ancient-white} has only one non-trivial neutral eigenfunction.
-Hence, among the researches for geometric ancient flow, the projection to the kernel solves an ODE up to error.
-Thus, the dynamics of projections to multiple neutral eigenfunctions is touched first in this paper.
+Notice that the linearized operators in previous researches of geometric flows \cite{angenent2019unique-B,angenent2019unique,choi2019ancient,choi2019ancient-white} have only one non-trivial neutral eigenfunction up to normalization factors.
+Hence, one can reduce the dynamics of projections to a single ODE.
+However, we deal with the dynamics of five projections in this paper.

+In Section 5, we consider the ancient flows subsequentially converging to non-radial shrinkers.
+The kernel of the linearized operator is generated by rotations of the limit shrinker.
+Hence, by modifying the method of Allard-Almgren for minimal surfaces \cite{allard1981radial}, we can show the uniqueness of the tangent flow and the exponentially fast convergence in the rescaled time parameter $\tau$.

-In section 5, we classify all convex closed ancient $\alpha$-curve shortening flows with $\alpha<\frac{1}{3}$ by using the exponential decay of $\|v\|_h$.
+In Section 6, we classify all convex closed ancient $\alpha$-curve shortening flows with $\alpha<\frac{1}{3}$ so that we prove Theorem \ref{thm:subaffine.classification}.

-\textbf{Acknowledgements.} The authors are grateful to Beomjun Choi, John Loftin, and Christos Mantoulidis, for fruitful discussions and comments.
+\textbf{Acknowledgements.} The authors are grateful to Shibing Chen, Beomjun Choi, Mohammad Ivaki, John Loftin, and Christos Mantoulidis, for fruitful discussions and comments.
 K. Choi is supported by KIAS Individual Grant MG078901.